SOM-Research/temporal-emf-benchmarks/README.md

 **RQ2**: Is there a significant difference in the memory used and the storage size of temporal models?

 **RQ3**: Is there a significant difference of restoring previous versions of temporal model elements?
+For an implementation of the queries used to evaluate this (Q1-Q4), please check  [`plugins/edu.uoc.som.tll.simulation/src/test/SimulateXmi.java`](plugins/edu.uoc.som.tll.simulation/src/test/SimulateXmi.java) and [`plugins/edu.uoc.som.tll.simulation/src/test/SimulateTemf.java`](plugins/edu.uoc.som.tll.simulation/src/test/SimulateTemf.java).

 # Models